AJ-Work-Smoothie/jbus/Jbus_Arduino.md

-# JBUS 3.0A! - Ardiuno Version
+# JBUS 3.0 Ardiuno Version
-s

 > TODO: This version of Jbus should be compatible with the RPI version, however the RPI version needs to be updated to match the new features of Jbus.
 > TODO: In `Jbus_config.h` there is code to enable the RS485 on the P1AM.
 This has not been implemented.
 It's not that much work, but needs to be done and tested.
 > BUG?
 We got a case where the name was too long.
 Why?
 The packet is already fine.
 Just reset and it worked fine ¯\_(ツ)_/¯

+> Latestes updates:
+We deleted the branch JBUS 3.0A.
+We changed all the files names to Jbus_Arduino.
+No longer any version names in the files.

 ### What changed from Jbus 2 to Jbus 3?
 The original version of Jbus for the Arduino used to send over raw bytes, and it used byte stuffing.
 The newer jbus is an ASCII-only based protocol.
 You send strings back and forth.
 This was done because it was much easier to communicate with C++ using strings than raw bytes.
 It makes our lives a little bit harder on the Arduino, but not too bad at all!